-Here Udo is on our first moto road trip with his Pinion 853.
-He is a passionate cyclist in his spare time and regularly reports on his bikepacking tours and travel adventures on his blog www.udokah.de.
+Here Udo is on our first moto road trip with the 853 touring bike Pinion.
+He is a passionate cyclist in his spare time and reports on his blog udokah.de regularly about his tours and travel adventures.

-* That is a bit of a tough question.
-Two answers: the short day tours here in Chiemgau are diverse and exciting, each a little gem, you don't have to commit yourself.
-From the “long-distance, multi-day perspective”, I still benefit from my 4 week trip in Mongolia.
+That's a bit of a difficult question.
+Two answers: the short day tours here in the Chiemgau are varied and exciting, each a little gem, so you don't have to commit yourself.
+From the "long-distance multi-day perspective" I'm still living from my 4-week trip in Mongolia.
 I have to go there a second time.

-The Chiemgau offers an incredible number of beautiful natural corners and cozy shopping options, whether up on the alpine pasture or in a beautiful bay.
-Mongolia offers me the endless vastness and untouchedness, an almost unimaginable magic and simplicity.
+The Chiemgau offers an incredible number of beautiful natural corners and cozy rest stop options, whether up on the Alm or in a beautiful bay.
+Mongolia offers me the endless vastness and untouchedness, an almost unimaginable magic and reduction.
 That was a sensational trip.
 Good to read on my website.

 Here, too, I have to answer heterogeneously.
-In Chiemgau, depending on the route, I have the right to have a firm grip and grip on the mountain trails, on the overland tour, stability and a comfortable position are essential.
-On the long-haul journey, the more carefree the better.
-That applies to the entire bike, the trip shouldn't be a maintenance thriller but an adventure - but it can sometimes turn out very differently, as Mongolia taught me.
-Overall, the following applies on mountain routes: a light MTB must be manoeuvrable and at the same time directional (quite a balancing act), for the overland tour I am happy about a perfect geography, but above all the possibility to fully accommodate my bikepacking setup - the same applies to my (long-distance) touring bike .
+In the Chiemgau, depending on the route, I have the right to have good footing and grip on the mountain trails, on the overland tour stability and a comfortable position are simply essential.
+When it comes to long-distance travel, the more carefree the better.
+This applies to the entire bike, the trip shouldn't be a maintenance thriller but an adventure - but that can sometimes turn out completely differently, as Mongolia taught me.
+Overall, on mountain routes: a light MTB must be agile and stable at the same time (quite a balancing act), for the overland tour I am happy about a perfect geo but above all the possibility to completely accommodate my bikepacking setup - the same applies to my (long-distance) touring bike .

-These pictures underline that the bike is equipped with the finest parts for on the go.
+These pictures confirm that the bike is equipped with the finest parts for on the go.

 Hubs from Tune ensure easy freewheeling on Udo's bike